vbookshelf/Offline-MedAi-Console/README.md

 ## Why does this app only support MacOS?

-- Privacy is critical in medical applications.
-MacOS inspires trust because it's reliable and supports both privacy and user agency.
-- Base spec silicon Macs (256 GB storeage, 16 GB RAM, 1000 USD cost) are able to run the MedGemma model at a token speed that's fast enough to be useful.
+- Base spec silicon Macs (256 GB storeage, 16 GB RAM, built in GPU) are able to run the MedGemma model at a token speed that's fast enough to be useful.
 - Silicon Macs have battery life that's greater than 12 hours.
 This is important for a good user exerience, because running Ollama locally uses alot of battery power.
+- The relative low cost of a base spec Macbook Air (999 USD) makes local Ai accessible to ordinary people.

 <br>